AdobeDocs/experience-manager-assets-essentials.en/help/my-workspace.md

 ## Customize My Workspace {#configure-widgets}

 All the widgets are displayed by default, but you can enable or disable the widgets that are displayed in My Workspace.
-The preferences are specific for each user
+The preferences are specific for each user.

 1. Click **[!UICONTROL My Workspace]** available in the left navigation pane and click **[!UICONTROL Customize]**.